Biochemistry and Molecular Biology Education

 Manuscript Peer Review Process

 All manuscripts are subject to peer review by at least two members of the Editorial Board.
-On the basis of these independent reports the editor-in-chief communicates the initial decision to the authors.
-This process is normally complete within three weeks of submission.
-Revisions are expected within one month of the original decision.
+On the basis of these independent reports the Editor-in-Chief communicates the initial decision to the authors.
+This process is normally complete within four weeks of submission.
+Revisions must include responses to all comments from the reviewers and are expected within one month of the original decision.
 Most manuscripts that are judged by the reviewers to be both within the journal's scope and ultimately commendable for publication require at least one revision before acceptance.

 All material accepted for publication is subject to copyediting.
 Authors will receive page proofs of articles before publication, and should answer all queries and carefully check all editorial changes at this stage.
 Authors are asked to check for misprints or syntactic errors and not to otherwise revise the manuscript.

-Once a corrected proof is received by the publisher from the author and reviewed with the Editor, individual articles are published on-line in the EarlyView service maintained by the publisher.
+Once a corrected proof is received by the publisher from the author and reviewed by the Editor-in-Chief, individual articles are published on-line in the EarlyView service maintained by the publisher.
 This makes articles available before the print version and reduces publication time to about 2 months.